 Thirdly, Flemish cloth was, for the first time, facing serious competition.
 England itself was developing its own cloth industry.
 To protect it, England gradually increased the tax on the export of its wool.
 In 1275 the levy was a fairly modest 6 shillings and 8 pence per sack (166 kg) of wool.
 By 1341 it had risen to a crippling 46 shillings 8 pence per sack.

 The Flemish couldn’t pay these prices.
 They did manage to find a cheaper alternative to English wool: from the Merino sheep of Spain.
 Its import into Flanders marked the appearance of Spanish merchants in Bruges, Ghent and Ypres.
 However, the quality of Spanish wool, while perfectly satisfactory for medium quality garments, was not suitable for the luxury woollens on which the Flemish cloth industry had been based.

-The Flemish monopoly had been broken.
+The Flemish monopoly was broken.
 In the 14th century the industry stagnated, and by the early 15th century it had declined to a fraction of its former glory.
-The golden era of Flemish supremacy in cloth had come to an end.
+The golden era of the medieval Flemish cloth industry had come to an end.